Rainbow Orzo Salad

 Notes

-In place of the cherry tomatoes, you can use diced roma tomatoes.
+In place of the cherry tomatoes, you can use grape tomatoes or diced Roma tomatoes.

 Nutritional values (per serving) are approximates only.